Table of Contents

 It's just that we never design hardware just to be correct.
 If you are ever asked to implement something just to give the right answer, do it in software.
 Even if the good-enough bar is raised, as long as you can do it well enough in software, you should keep doing it in software.
 You should only contemplate using hardware on problems that are too hard for software.
 Maybe in that sense, one could say hardware is harder than software.

 I don't understand why people expect high-performance HW design should ever become easy when performance has never been easy in software (except in certain bounded domains where domain-specific knowledge can be neatly packaged into tools and libraries).
 I do think HW design currently suffers from being unnecessarily hard—from poor use of abstraction and tools that don't always work as advertised.
-These unnecessary difficulties (that RTL designers somehow all agreed to put up with) need to be removed.
+These unnecessary difficulties (which RTL designers somehow all find acceptable as “cost of doing business”) need to be removed.
 That still will not make performance and efficiency easy (except with domain-specific tools with carefully selected degrees of freedom in design input and output).
 Really good designs require inventiveness and creativity that is not even always teachable to another human being.

 High-Level Synthesis produces low-quality results?